Shoppers Drug Mart: Early years (1962–1986)

+Imasco era and expansion (1986–2013)

 When Koffler retired in 1986, he sold the chain to Imasco.
-That same year, David Bloom, a former Shoppers Drug Mart pharmacist, was appointed Chief Executive Officer of the Company.
-Bloom would lead the organization until retiring in 2001, having devoted a total of 35 years of service to the Company.
+That same year, David Bloom, a former Shoppers Drug Mart pharmacist, was appointed chief executive officer of the company.
+Bloom would lead the organization until retiring in 2001, having devoted a total of 35 years of service to the company.
 During David Bloom's tenure, Shoppers doubled its number of stores, quadrupled its sales and increased profit ten-fold.
-David Bloom also launched the Shoppers Optimum loyalty program in 2000 which quickly became the largest and most successful loyalty program in Canada.
-The Optimum program currently boasts over 10 million members in Canada.
+David Bloom also launched the Shoppers Optimum loyalty program in 2000.

 In 2000, after Imasco Limited had been taken over by BAT Industries (formerly British American Tobacco), Shoppers was sold to a consortium of institutional investors including KKR, Bain Capital, DLJ Merchant Banking Partners, Charlesbank Capital Partners, Ontario Teachers' Pension Plan, CIBC Capital Partners and Shoppers Drug Mart's senior management and pharmacist/owners.

-In 2001, Glenn Murphy was appointed Chairman and Chief Executive Officer of the Company.
+In 2001, Glenn Murphy was appointed chairman and chief executive officer of the company.
 In November of that same year, Shoppers Drug Mart Corporation was publicly listed on the Toronto Stock Exchange.

-In 2002, Shoppers Drug Mart introduced its first large format stores, with more space, a sleek and modern look, and a stronger focus on cosmetic products.
+In 2002, Shoppers Drug Mart introduced its first large format stores, with more space and a stronger focus on cosmetic products.
 Typically the cosmetics section faces the entrance, with the pharmacy counter at the back and a convenience food section, called Food Essentials, near the front cash.
-In most suburban areas, this new format takes the form of new or relocated store, typically stand-alone "big-box" locations as opposed to smaller mall or strip-mall locations.
+In most suburban areas, this new format takes the form of new or relocated store, typically stand-alone big-box locations as opposed to smaller mall or strip-mall locations.

-In 2003, Shoppers Drug Mart introduced its first beautyBOUTIQUE, setting a new standard for the industry with its open-sell display and unbiased approach to customer service in prestige cosmetic retailing.
-Today, there are 364 beautyBOUTIQUES across the country.

 On April 26, 2007, the 1000th Shoppers Drug Mart store opened in Toronto, Ontario.

-In recent years, the chain has been moving to decrease its reliance on pharmaceutical sales and increase sales of what it calls "front of store" items, such as food and cosmetics.
+In recent years, the chain has been moving to decrease its reliance on pharmaceutical sales and increase sales on food and cosmetics.
 The store claims that in 2012, it increased its market share in food and that 51% of purchases now come from non-pharmaceutical items.